01 of 04

 Once you have learned even count peyote, even count tubular peyote is equally as easy to learn.
 Using it, you can make a peyote rope or tube.
 Even count flat peyote can also be used to make a tube bead or finger rings by making a flat piece of peyote and then stitching the sides together.

 And after you have mastered even count peyote, you may want to give odd-count peyote a try.
-It is a similar stitching manner but requires a little extra weaving on the end of every other row.
+It is a similar stitching manner but requires a little extra weaving at the end of every other row.